-For patients age 18 and older who had lumbar discectomy/laminectomy procedure, functional status is rated by the patient as less than or equal to 22 OR a change of 30 points or greater on the Oswestry Disability Index (ODI version 2.1a) * at three months (6 to 20 weeks) postoperatively
+For patients age 18 and older who had lumbar discectomy/laminectomy procedure, functional status is rated by the patient as less than or equal to 22 OR an improvement of 30 points or greater on the Oswestry Disability Index (ODI version 2.1a) * at three months (6 to 20 weeks) postoperatively

 * hereafter referred to as ODI

 This measure is to be submitted each time a patient undergoes a lumbar discectomy/laminectomy during the denominator identification period.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 NOTE: This measure is a target-based measure with two ways to meet the numerator; either a postoperative ODI score that is less than or equal to 22 OR an improvement of 30 points or greater from the preoperative to postoperative score.
 It is expressed as a proportion or rate.
 Patients having received a lumbar discectomy/laminectomy procedure who are not assessed for functional status postoperatively remain in the denominator and are considered as not meeting the target.
 The measure intent is that MIPS eligible clinicians will submit all denominator eligible procedures to be utilized for performance calculation.